Kent County Cricket Club in 2015: Other first-class match

 Kent hosted a first-class match at the St Lawrence Ground against Australia, providing the tourists first opposition of the 2015 Ashes tour.
-Australia won the game by 225 runs, although Kent opening batsman Daniel Bell-Drummond scored a century in the side's second innings and seamer Matt Hunn took his first five wickets haul.
+Australia won the game by 225 runs, although Kent opening batsman Daniel Bell-Drummond scored a century in the team's second innings and seamer Matt Hunn took his first five wickets haul.

 Royal London One-Day Cup

 In the 2015 Royal London One-Day Cup, Kent edged through the group stage in fourth place after a thrilling run chase against Nottinghamshire at Trent Bridge in the penultimate round of group games saw a target of 336 achieved with 8 balls to spare.
 The match featured a century from Sam Billings and a hat-trick for bowler Matt Coles.
 The final round of games in the group were all washed out by rain and the county progressed into the quarter-finals on net run rate.

 Kent lost the quarter-final against Surrey in a rain affected match at The Oval.
 After bowling Surrey out for 273, a target of 251 from 40 overs was set using the Duckworth-Lewis Method following a heavy rain storm at the start of the Kent innings.
 Despite a counter-attacking century from Matt Coles, Kent were bowled out for 233.